sound-doodle/sound-doodle.github.io/docs/index.md

 ### Functionality

-*  The app will display a time grid that will accept input sounds for playback.*  The grid will be 4/4 time signature.
+*  The app will display a time grid that will accept input sounds for playback.
+The time grid will be 4/4 time signature.
-*  The user will have a top menu that will expand into buttons for New/recall, instrument library, custom sound bank.
+*  The user will have a top menu that will expand into buttons for New/recall, instrument library.
-*  The user will select a new track from the New button.
+*  The user will select a new project and new tracks from the New button.
 *  The user will select the first instrument from the instrument select menu.
-*  The user will slide MIDI sound files into the music time grid.
 *  The user will be able to layer new tracks with the option to record a new instrument.
 *  The app will have a playback button to play back all tracks or the tracks selected by the user to play.